If you're homeless or at risk of homelessness

 If you're told you can't apply or you’re turned away at reception, this is wrong.
 The council has a duty to investigate your application.

-You may be asked to fill out a form.
+You might be asked to fill out a form.
 Let them know if you need help completing it, for example because of a learning disability.

 The help you're entitled to depends on how your situation meets the legal tests under homeless law.
 The council will investigate your situation and will probably interview you.